qianxi0410/gcu/README.md

-   --all, -a                  Upgrade all dependencies without asking. (default: false) --rewrite, -w              Rewrite all dependencies to latest version in your project. (default: true) --safe                     Only minor and patch releases are checked and updated. (default: false) --help, -h                 show help (default: false)
+   --all, -a                  Upgrade all dependencies without asking. (default: false) --rewrite, -w              Rewrite all dependencies to latest version in your project. (default: true) --safe                     Only minor and patch releases are checked and updated. (default: false) --size value               Number of items to show in the select list. (default: 10) --help, -h                 show help (default: false)
 ```